Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Ensemble-localized Kernel density estimation

 \subsection{Practical Implementation}

 There are several considerations to be made before a practical implementation of the covariance estimate in~\cref{def:local-covariance} can be attempted.

-First we have to consider how to compute the covariance matrix $\Cov(X|\mathcal{L} = x_i)$ given only the ensemble $\*X$.
+First we have to consider how to compute the covariance matrix $\mathfrak{C}(x_i, S_i)$, from \cref{eq:covariance-X-given-L-eq-xi}, given only the ensemble $\*X$.
 We begin by defining local weights,

 such that the column vector of weights $\*w_i$ defines the importance of each ensemble member given the random variable $\mathcal{L}=x_i$.
-The covariance can then be estimated from the ensemble and the importance weights by the formula,
+The covariance can then be estimated from the ensemble and the importance weights by the unbiased estimator,

 where $\bdiag$ is the vector to diagonal matrix operator.

 A practical numerical consideration is the problem of degenerate weights, meaning that the covariance estimate in~\cref{eq:weighted-covariance} can be numerically singular.
 A simple way to overcome this is by slightly nudging the weights towards uniformity,